 The addition of this regulation now permits school coaches the opportunity to provide individual skill instruction outside the season of play AND outside the June 1 - July 31 period that was the previous limitation.
-It is written with the intent of providing SKILL INSTRUCTION to individuals and is not intended - nor written - to permit any addition to the "team days" (10) permitted during June and July.
-Additionally, it is intended to provide an affordable alternative to 'private' instructors This regulation clearly limits the number of individuals (regardless of age or gender) present while the instruction is taking place to FOUR.
+It is written with the intent of providing SKILL INSTRUCTION to individuals.
+It is intended to provide an affordable alternative to 'private' instructors.
+This regulation clearly limits the number of individuals (regardless of age or gender) present while the instruction is taking place to FOUR.
 This regulation was first proposed by the Ohio High School Basketball Coaches Association and the organization lobbied long and hard for its acceptance.
 ALL coaches, whether paid OR volunteer, must follow the guidelines established within this regulation.
 It is built upon the assumption that ANY individual that works with individuals in a school has a Pupil Activity Coaching Permit and falls under these guidelines.
 Special attention should be given to the Ohio Ethics Law as it relates to school individuals using school facilities outside the normal work environment.
 (See your school administration on the Ohio Ethics Law and how it relates to you as a coach).